linglp/Me/README.md

 Note: You should be able to see your app in Heroku dashboard!

 # Deploy to Github Pages (preferred)
-To deploy, simply run `npm deploy`.
+To deploy, simply run `npm run deploy`.
 This will deploy the site to `gh-pages` branch which will then trigger a github action run on Github.

 Note: after deployment, it may takes a minute for the GH action to finish and for the site to be updated.